nicoMeynet/BatterySimu/README.md

 - **Operational:** Easily integrates with Home Assistant CSV data for seamless modeling.

 ### Why Plug-and-Play Batteries?
-In recent years, plug-and-play battery systems have surged in popularity due to their ease of installation—no electrician required.
+Early this year, plug-and-play battery systems have surged in popularity due to their ease of installation—no electrician required.
 Technological advancements and decreasing costs have made these systems more accessible for residential use.
 However, understanding their economic feasibility remains challenging.

 #### Examples of plug-and-play batteries:
-- **Zendure Hyper 2000:** Known for its portability and user-friendly setup.
+- Zendure Hyper 2000
-- **Sunology Storey:** Offers scalability and efficient energy storage for small households.
+- Sunology Storey

 The Battery Simulator aims to simplify this evaluation process by analyzing the potential savings, operational impact, and optimal configuration of these systems.